python/cpython/Doc/library/doctest.rst

 The value of ``example.__test__["numbers"]`` value will be treated as docstring and all the tests inside it will be run.
 It is also important to note that the value can also be mapped to a function, class object, or module.
-If the value is a function, class, or module, doctest searches them recursively for docstrings, which are then scanned for tests.
+If the value is a function, class, or module, :mod:`doctest` searches them recursively for docstrings, which are then scanned for tests.

 Any classes found are recursively searched similarly, to test docstrings in